Wild Planet

-Wild Planet is the second studio album by American new wave band the B-52's, released in 1980 by Warner Bros.
-Records.
+Wild Planet is the second studio album by American new wave band the B-52's, released in August 1980 by Warner Bros.
+(US) and Island Records (Europe, Japan).

 As with their first album, the B-52's traveled to Compass Point Studios in the Bahamas to record Wild Planet.
 Several of the songs from the album had been concert staples since 1978.
-The band deliberately did not record them for their first album because they had too many tracks and wanted a strong second album, knowing that performing the tracks live would make fans look forward to it.
+The band did not record them for their first album, as they had more songs than could fit in a quality LP record.